GabriellBarbosa/Shadowing-App-python/README.md

 <img src="./static/gif/app-intro.gif" />

 ## To run the back-end
-change the HOST var in "main.py" file: <br>
+Change the HOST var in "main.py" file: <br>
 ```HOST = <your network IP goes here>```

 Install the dependecies: <br>